ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 # Ethics
 The development of modern software systems requires careful ethical consideration.
-This chapter examines the ethical framework adopted for the Chirp project focusing on two primary areas. the selection of an appropriate open-source license and importantly the integrity of authorship in the age of AI.
+This chapter examines the ethical framework adopted for the Chirp project focusing on two primary areas. the selection of an appropriate open-source license and the integrity of authorship in the age of AI.
 With the growing prevalence of Large Language Models (LLMs) in software engineering establishing clear boundaries for AI assistance was paramount.
 This section details the group's policy on transparency and evaluates adherence to these guidelines throughout the development lifecycle.